SebastienSchille/GEOL0069-Snow-and-Ice-Clasification/README.md

 # 3.0 Results & Discussion

-The snow and ice indices used for this project were used to create a benchmark mask for the machine learning models.
+The snow and ice indices used for this project were used to create benchmark masks for the machine-learning models.
 The selection of adequate thresholds is often unclear and must be assessed for each area of interest - limiting scalability and increasing manual labour.
-To automate the process AI models can be used to learn from these indices and be trained on varying regions with different landscapes and conflicting objects, such as, bodies of water and clouds.
-In this project the Normalised Difference Snow Index (NDSI) was set with a threshold of >0.4 which removed fresh snow along with other misidentified features, while including the older glacier ice.
-When the threshold was increased to >0.5 older debris covered glacier ice was not considered as ice due to its lower reflectance in the green band.
+To automate the process, AI models can be used to learn from these indices and be trained on varying regions with different landscapes and conflicting objects, such as bodies of water and clouds.
+In this project, the Normalised Difference Snow Index (NDSI) was set with a threshold of >0.4 which removed fresh snow along with other misidentified features, while including the older glacier ice.
+When the threshold was increased to >0.6 older debris-covered glacier ice was not considered as ice due to its lower reflectance in the green band.
 However, this lower threshold included a body of water in the lower right of the deployment region.
-To attempt to remove this feature an experiment index form (Keshri, 2008) stated as the Normalised Difference Snow and Ice Index (NDSII) and was applied in conjunction.
-The use of the additional NIR band allowed for the remove of the water body due to its low reflectance.
-In conclusion, indices used to categories land areas and identify feature as a powerful tool and require little processing power, however the correct application is essential to ensure accurate results.
+To attempt to remove this feature an index from (Keshri, 2008) stated as the Normalised Difference Snow and Ice Index (NDSII) was applied in conjunction.
+The use of the additional NIR band allowed for the removal of the water body due to its low reflectance.
+In conclusion, indices used to categorise land areas and identify features are a powerful tool and require little processing power, however, the correct application is essential to ensure accurate results.

-The masks created by the indices (shown in Figure 5) where used to train the CNN model on the test region.
+The masks created by the indices (shown in Figure 5) were used to train the CNN model on the test region.
 This model was then rolled out on the validation region with the results shown in Figure 10.
 The CNN model was able to identify glacier ice with high accuracy when compared to the index benchmark.

 <p align="center">
   <img src="/Images/CNN_validation_region.png" width="1000" height="auto"/>